OAI/OpenAPI-Specification/DEVELOPMENT.md

 If in doubt about a policy, please [ask on our Slack](https://communityinviter.com/apps/open-api/openapi) before opening a PR.

-_Note that the later sections of this document have not been updated recently.
-Until that has happened, if this section and later sections disagree, this section is to be considered the current policy._

 #### No changes to published specifications

 No changes, ***no matter how trivial***, are ever made to the contents of published specifications.
 The only potential changes to those documents are updates to link URLs _if and only if_ the targeted document is moved by a 3rd party.
 Other changes to link URLs are not allowed.